Agatha Chapman: Gouzenko affair

 Although Chapman was acquitted, she was ostracised from the Canadian Civil Service.
 She had hoped to get back to working on Canada's national accounts but this was not to be.
 During the crisis, she had applied for a permanent position at the Dominion Bureau of Statistics to do essentially what she had already been doing.
 Although the job competition was delayed until after she had been cleared, the position was given to a less qualified and less experienced man.
 The Bank of Canada also failed to support her, and Chapman quit.
 She stated, "Despite my acquittal by the courts, I find it impossible to continue satisfactorily to work in my own field at present."
 Fortunately, her former boss and friend at the Bureau put her in touch with Cambridge University in England which quickly hired her so that she could continue her national accounting research.

 She went on to spend three years at Cambridge University when it was the epicentre of postwar national accounting.
 Chapman wrote a study of British wages and salaries in the interwar period, which was published in 1953 by Cambridge University Press as Wages and Salaries in the United Kingdom, 1920–1938.
 She returned to Montreal to work in a left-wing research consultancy with another former Bank of Canada employee and fellow exonerated accused spy, Eric Adams.
 Their firm applied National Accounting to the needs of unions and workers.

 Personal life

 After her return to Canada, Chapman married an American advertising executive who had fled the McCarthyism of his native United States.
 They lived a hand-to-mouth existence.

 Death

 Chapman's income dwindled and, suffering from arthritis, she committed suicide on 17 October 1963, aged 56 in Montreal.
 She jumped to her death from her Bishop Street apartment.
-There was no mention of her passing in the nation's press.
+There was no mention of her death in the nation's press.